yk-saito/webserv_config/webserv/README.md

-# 課題Webserv - config 挙動確認用Docker container
+# A container for  checking the operation of  webserv-config file

 ## How to use
 ### Build and run